python/cpython/Doc/library/turtle.rst

 Explanation
 ===========

-A tutle object draws on a screen object, and there a number of key classes in the turtle object-oriented interface that be used to create them and relate them to each other.
+A turtle object draws on a screen object, and there a number of key classes in the turtle object-oriented interface that can be used to create them and relate them to each other.

 A :class:`Turtle` instance will automatically create a :class:`Screen`